 - Slowly add flour until fully combined.

-- Fold in chocolate chips with a spatula.
+- Fold in chocolate candies with a spatula.

 - Scoop out a tablespoon and form a ball.

 - Bake for 10-12 minutes or until cooked completely.

 Did you make this recipe?
 Tag us @makeitdairyfree and use #MakeItDairyFree on Social so we can feature you!

 This post was first published on 4/16/19 and updated on 12/6/2019.